damonallison/javascript/tools.md

 ## npm

 * `npm` has two install locations - local and global.
-* If you want to use a package as a module, install it locally.
+* If you want to use a package as a module from within an application, install it locally.
 * If you want to use a package as a command line tool, install it globally.

 ```shell